bahrus/for-fetch/README.md

 ## Link to a form [TODO]

-By default, links to a form that contains for-fetch:
+*for-fetch* and *for-fetch-derived* custom elements can link up with a form.
+If no src value is specified, it does an "upsearch" for the  closest form that contains the *for-fetch(-derived)* element:

 ```html
 <form